sishenhei7/ym-tooltip/README.md

 ```

-Finally, you can use replace el-tooltip by ym-tooltip wherever like this:
+Finally, you can replace el-tooltip by ym-tooltip wherever like this:

 ``` js
 // before